Шедевры живописи, антикварные редкости, эксклюзивные артефакты — всё это в нашем Telegram-канале.

 Keyhole to Another World

-Be honest: have you ever thought of a porcelain cup as a manifesto of an era, a challenge to society, and a cry from the artist's soul?
+Be honest: have you ever thought of a porcelain cup as a manifesto of an era, a challenge to society, and the cry of an artist's soul?
 Probably not.
-For most of us, porcelain is a delicate, refined, but somewhat retro-forgotten little cloud from grandma's china cabinet.
-But imagine: beneath the glaze of snow-white tableware lies the same intensity of passion as in Matisse's canvases, the daring energy of Malevich, the astonishing power of the Russian character—and all of this can be taken in hand, pressed with your lips to the rim of a cup.*
+For most of us, porcelain is a delicate, refined, but somewhat retro-forgotten little cloud from grandma's sideboard.
+But imagine: beneath the glaze of snow-white tableware lies the same intensity of passion as in Matisse's canvases, the daring energy of Malevich, the astonishing power of the Russian character — and all of this can be taken in hand, pressed to the lips against the rim of a cup.*

 Pyotr Vasilyevich Leonov

-Today, I will tell you about Pyotr Leonov—a man who, with a single stroke of his brush, turned Dulevo porcelain into an arena of grand experiments and emotional outbursts.
-After reading this story, you will never look at a tea set as mere tableware again.
-Behind every pattern, every splash of color—lies an entire world, a living biography, a struggle between the familiar and the unexpected.
+Today, I will tell you about Pyotr Leonov — a man who, with a single stroke of his brush, turned Dulevo porcelain into an arena of grand experiments and emotional outbursts.
+After reading this story, you will never look at a tea set simply as tableware again.
+Behind every pattern, every splash of color — lies an entire world, a living biography, a struggle between the familiar and the unexpected.
 This is the story of a man who embodied in porcelain the joy and audacity, the pain and hope of his time.

 Energy Enough for Twenty Lifetimes.
 Who Was Leonov?

 Pyotr Vasilyevich Leonov was not merely the greatest porcelain artist of the USSR and the chief artist of the Dulevo factory for four decades.
-Imagine a person who bursts into a closed system where every cup is like a tedious bureaucrat: prim, routine, emotionless.
-And then—Leonov.
-He didn't live—he burned.
-He had such a powerful emotional charge that it seemed all the exhibition halls of the Soviet Union shimmered only with his works, even if "de jure" dozens of others were on display.
+Imagine a man who bursts into a closed system where every cup is like a tedious bureaucrat: prim, routine, emotionless.
+And then — Leonov.
+He didn't live — he burned.
+He had such a powerful emotional charge that it seemed all the exhibition halls of the Soviet Union shimmered only with his works, even if 'de jure' dozens of others were on display.

 Vase "Little Bees"

-In Soviet times, everyone knew him: Leonov's name sounded like a symbol of the porcelain revolution, and his style—like the hallmark of an era.
-But then came silence.
-People changed, ideals faded, and even the artist's famous name began to be forgotten along with the bygone era.
+In Soviet times, everyone knew him: the name Leonov sounded like a symbol of the porcelain revolution, and his style — like a hallmark of the era.
+But then silence came.
+People changed, ideals faded, and even the artist's famous name began to be forgotten along with the bygone epoch.

 P.V.
 Leonov (author of the painting sketch), Service "Moscow Girl" (blue variant).
-Form "S-1" by E. Shtriker.
+Shape "S-1" by E. Shtriker.
 1934.
-Porcelain: overglaze ground with clearing, gilding, engraving
+Porcelain: overglaze covering with clearing, gilding, engraving

-However, when interest in the art of the 1920s-1930s flared up again, when Art Deco—the style of the admiring twenties—once again shone in fashionable interiors, on movie posters, in coffee table design, it became clear: Leonov's time is returning.
+However, when interest in the art of the 1920s-1930s flared up again, when Art Deco — the style of the admiring twenties — once again sparkled in fashionable interiors, on movie posters, in coffee table design, it became clear: Leonov's time is returning.
 Only now we look at his porcelain not just as "Soviet heritage," but as a unique phenomenon of 20th-century art, without equal.

 Art Deco and the Daring Porcelain Man